-The College of Physiotherapists of Alberta is obligated under the Health Professions Act to establish a continuing competence program that helps members to maintain competence and enhance the provision of professional services.
-These Continuing Competence Program Rules address various aspects of the program including details on program requirements and member selection.
+The College of Physiotherapists of Alberta is obligated under the Health Professions Act to establish a Continuing Competence Program that helps registrants to maintain competence and enhance the provision of professional services.
+The legislation requires the College to establish the Continuing Competence Program within a Standard of Practice.
+The program is comprised of competence development and monitoring activities.

-Each registration year, prior to renewing their practice permit, all regulated members on the General Register are required to satisfactorily complete one Self-Selected Activity and one College-Selected Activity and its associated record of participation.
-Satisfactory completion of both activities is a condition for the renewal of a practice permit.
+Each registration year, prior to renewing their practice permit, all registrants on the General Register are required to satisfactorily complete one Self-Selected Activity and one College-Selected Activity and its associated record of participation.
+Satisfactory completion of both activities is a condition for renewal of a practice permit.

-- Members must participate in one Self-Selected Activity annually.
+- Registrants must participate in one Self-Selected Activity annually.

-- The Self-Selected Activity must achieve significant, meaningful and sustained improvements in the member’s personal competence, and either patient care practices or physiotherapy/health-care services.
+- The Self-Selected activity must achieve significant, meaningful and sustained improvements in the registrant’s personal competence, and either patient care practices or physiotherapy/health-care services.

 Must improve 2 or 3

-- Members must select a Self-Selected Activity from a list of options provided by the College.
-Members may participate in an activity not on the College list provided it meets the criteria for a Self-Selected Activity described in bullet #2.
+3. Registrants must select a Self-Selected Activity from a list of options provided by the College.
+Registrants may participate in an activity not on the College list provided it meets the criteria for a Self-Selected Activity described in bullet #2.

-- After participating in the Self-Selected Activity, the member must complete a Practice Improvement Record on a form provided by and to the satisfaction of the Registrar which includes, but is not limited to, the following reporting criteria.
+4. After participating in the Self-Selected Activity, the registrant must complete a Practice Improvement Record on the reporting platform provided by and to the satisfaction of the Registrar which includes, but is not limited to, the following reporting criteria.

 - Details of the Self-Selected Activity.